 Is it indigestion or chest pain?
-Knowing the symptoms of a heart attack can literally save your life.
+Knowing the symptoms of a heart attack can save your life.

-John H., 46, a medical doctor, thought he had indigestion.
+John H., 46, a physician, thought he had indigestion.
 He felt discomfort in his abdomen on and off for about a month, took antacid tablets, and went about his life.
 One day, his wife came home to find him lying on the floor, clutching his chest in pain.
 She called an ambulance and had him rushed to the emergency room.
 There, he learned he was having a myocardial infarction (MI), a type of heart attack that causes damage to heart cells.
-If Dr. H. had waited much longer to get to the hospital, doctors told him, it is quite likely he would have died.
+If Dr. H. had waited much longer to get to the hospital, it is quite likely he would have died.

 While a heart attack may describe several possible conditions, MI refers strictly to the death of heart cells.
-The longer the heart muscle goes without blood, the more severe the damage and the greater the risk of ongoing heart muscle weakness, or even death.
+The longer the heart muscle goes without blood, the more severe and extensive the damage and the greater the risk of ongoing heart muscle weakness, or even death.
 MIs can also be caused by drug use, particularly cocaine.

 There are many reasons why people having heart attacks delay getting medical help.
 Some are fearful or in denial.
 Others are put off by complications or costs of the medical system, have trouble reaching their doctors, run into language or cultural barriers, or do not have access to care.
 But many people simply do not realize that they are having a heart attack.
 That is because the warning signs vary widely, and the symptoms can be unclear.

 The classic symptom is intense, central chest pressure.
 However, many people do not experience typical chest pain during a heart attack.
-Other common symptoms include: pain or heaviness in the left arm, nausea, shortness of breath, increased perspiration, a feeling of impending doom, or pain in the jaw, teeth, arm, or abdomen.
+Other common symptoms include: pain or heaviness in the left arm, nausea, shortness of breath, increased sweating, a feeling of impending doom, or pain in the jaw, teeth, arm, or abdomen.
 It is especially common for women to present with symptoms other than chest pain.
 Symptoms may come on gradually and may be intermittent or vague.
 A small percentage of patients—particularly those with diabetes—experience no symptoms at all.

 American Heart Association